 Use the RESET button on the rear panel of P-660R-Tx v2 to reset the router.
-After the router is reset, the LAN IP address and the password will be reset to '192.168.1.1' and '1234'.
+After the router is reset, the LAN IP address will be reset to '192.168.1.1', the common user password will be reset to 'user', the Administrator password will be reset to '1234'.

-7. How to use the Reset button?
+8. How to use the Reset button?

 - a.
-Turn your Prestige off and then on.
-Make sure the SYS led is on (not blinking) - b.
-Press the RESET button for one second and then release it, the P-660R-Tx v2 will reboot. - c.
-Press the RESET button for five seconds and then release it.
-If the SYS LED begins to blink, the defaults have been restored and the Prestige restarts.
+Turn your P-660R-Tx v2 on.
+Make sure the POWER led is on (not blinking) - Press the RESET button for longer than one second and shorter than five seconds and release it.
+If the POWER LED begins to blink, the P-660R-Tx v2's wireless auto security function-OTIST has been enabled. - c.
+Press the RESET button for six seconds and then release it.
+If the POWER LED begins to blink, the default configuration have been restored and the P-660R-Tx v2 restarts.

-8. What is SUA?
+9. What is SUA?
 When should I use SUA?